dikahariss/desktop-linux-playbooks/README.md

-# Ubuntu 24 Desktop Setup with Ansible
+# Desktop Linux Setup Playbooks

-This repository contains an Ansible playbook for setting up a comprehensive development environment on Ubuntu 24.
+This repository contains Ansible playbooks for setting up comprehensive development environments on various Linux desktop distributions, including but not limited to Ubuntu, and Pop!_OS.

 ## Prerequisites

-- A fresh installation of Ubuntu 24 Desktop
+- A fresh installation of a Debian-based Linux distribution (e.g., Ubuntu, Pop!_OS)
 - Internet connection
 - Sudo privileges